okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-inline-hook/main/index.md

 ## Set up the sample SAML-authenticated application

-The Spring Boot, SAML, and Okta application is designed to implement Single Sign-On (SSO) with Spring Security's SAML and Okta.
+The Spring Boot, SAML, and Okta application is designed to implement SSO with Spring Security's SAML and Okta.

 Access the Spring Boot, SAML, and Okta code from the following GitHub repository: